xebiarohan/react/2_react_essentials.md

 1. Components

    - Building blocks of UI
-   - Wraps HTML, CSS and Javascript togather
+   - Wraps HTML, CSS and JavaScript together
-   - Reuseable
+   - Reusable
-   - Uses JSX - Javascript syntax entension
+   - Uses JSX - JavaScript syntax extension
-   - JSX is used to describe and create HTML element in Javascipt in a DECLARATIVE way
+   - JSX is used to describe and create HTML element in JavaScript in a DECLARATIVE way
    - Must follow 2 rules
      - Name starts with Uppercase
      - Returns "Renderable" content (can be displayed on the screen), also allowed : string, array, number, boolean, null, object